Postgraduate Course: Introduction to Public Health (PUHR11082)

 On completion of this course, the student will be able to:

-- Have a critical understanding of the determinants of population health; the principles, concepts and values that underlie a public health approach to protecting and improving the health of populations; and the contribution research can make to informing effective public health interventions
+- Have a critical understanding of the concepts and ethical principles that underlie a public health approach to protecting and improving the health of populations

-- Be able to critically apply selected public health methodologies and approaches to a specific public health problem
+- Be able to critically apply selected public health methodologies and academic enquiry techniques to specific public health problems

 |Graduate Attributes and Skills